 Faced with persecution and possible death, Blessed Miguel Pro returned to his native Mexico after his ordination to minister to the people of God.
 Within a couple of years, he was arrested on trumped-up charges and executed.

 This Polish Conventual Franciscan served in the military, but felt the call to the vowed religious life.
 Rafal was known for his simple and candid sermons, for his generosity, as well as for his ministry in the confessional.
-People of all levels of society were drawn to the self-sacrificing way he lived out his religious profession and priestly ministry.

 Blessed Solanus Casey became one of Detroit’s best-known priests, even though he was not allowed to preach formally or to hear confessions.
 Difficulties with studies led to his being limited in some areas of ministry, but he certainly shone in others.
 This well-beloved friar is a modern day example of humility and perseverance.